AminTahseen/Flutter_Personal_Expenses_App/README.md

 # Expense_tracker

 An expense tracker application with basic list of transaction, a custom chart and dialog with date picker.
+The app works on hardcoated data only

 ## Output
 <hr/>